K-M19/ButAa-Grow-A-Garden-Macro/README.md

 > [!CAUTION]
-> The macro will still receive minor updates, but not as frequently as before.!
+> The only official places to download Macro are this GitHub repository.
+Any other websites offering downloads or claiming to be us are not controlled by us.

 <p align="center">
   <img src="https://raw.githubusercontent.com/K-M19/ButAa-Grow-A-Garden-Macro/refs/heads/main/IMG/B-Theme.png#gh-dark-mode-only" width="420">